Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 16. Save and close the Form.

-17. Open the Form in normal view and click on the Command Button to run the Program and change all four margins of the Report to new values and open the Report in Print Preview.
+17. Open the Form in normal view and click on the Command Button to run the Program and change all four margins of the Report to new values, and open the Report in Print Preview.

-Close the Report and open it again in Design View and check whether the margin settings have been really changed through the program or not.
+Close the Report and open it again in Design View and check whether the margin settings have really changed through the program or not.

 Running SetMargins() Program from PaperandOrient() Sub-Routine